Nadira3/Report_Generator/README.md

 2. Navigate to the directory where the `console.py` file is located.

-3. Run the following command to start the HBNB Console:
+3. Run the following command to start the Report_Generator:

    ```sh
    python3 console.py
    ```

-   This will launch the HBNB Console, and you'll see the `(hbnb)` prompt indicating that the console is ready to accept commands.
+   This will launch the Report_Generator, and you'll see the prompt indicating that the console is ready to accept commands.

 ## Available Commands